ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 It should be noted that although this section details two methods for the sake of completeness; implementations SHOULD utilize the pseudo-random Node ID option if additional collision resistance for distributed UUID generation is a requirement.
-Likewise, utilization of either method is not required for implementing UUID generation in distributed enviornments.
+Likewise, utilization of either method is not required for implementing UUID generation in distributed environments.

 {: vspace='0'}